Dynepic/playPORTALnpm/README.md

 ```
 $ react-native init yourapp
 ```
-This will walk you through creating a new React Native project in /Users/x/software/ReactNative/yourapp Installing react-native...
+This step will walk you through creating a new React Native project in /Users/x/software/ReactNative/yourapp Installing react-native...

 + react-native@0.56.0